Die Liedtexte der Minstrel Songs

 Still longing for the old plantation,

-Mit Liedern wie diesen und der ständig wiederholten Idee, dass die Schwarzen gerne Sklaven sind, gaben die Minstrels den Weißen ein reines Gewissen und eine gute Ausrede, nicht über das Schicksal der Sklaven nachdenken zu müssen.
+Mit Liedern wie diesen und der ständig wiederholten Idee, dass die Sklaven mit ihrem Schicksal zufrieden sind, gaben die Minstrels den Weißen ein reines Gewissen und eine gute Ausrede, nicht über deren Situation nachdenken zu müssen.

 Way down upon de Swanee Ribber, far, far away,